10 Mar 2026

 3. Reduce Errors

 Product documentation helps in version control.
-It means that one can track and review past the different versions of the same document.
-With an audit trail, project managers can view the changes made, reducing the chances of error.
+It means that one can track and review past versions of the same document.
+Through an organized product document management, project managers can easily review updates, track changes, and reduce the chances of errors.

 Major Key Documentations That Project Managers Can’t Ignore!